L.E. Doug Staiman: Other music

 Prior to forming The Groggers, Staiman was a longtime member of Aryeh Kunstler's touring band, the Aryeh Kunstler Band (AKB).
 Since 2012, Staiman has released a number of singles as a solo artist.
 He contributed guitar to Benny Friedman's 2015 single "Toda!", appearing in the video alongside Groggers bandmates Drew Salzman and Addison Scott.
 The same year, Staiman and Ira Silver formed the Jewish pop duo 3 Day Yuntif, who released their debut single, "Thank God It's Shabbos (TGIS)".
 In 2016, he collaborated with YouTuber Dave Days on a mashup of Adele's "Hello" and Foo Fighters' "Everlong".
 In 2018, Staiman released a new single, "Ghosted", as well as a cover of 5 Seconds of Summer's "Lie to Me".

 Web content

 In addition to his own music, Staiman has also written, produced, and directed several music videos for other musicians, primarily on YouTube.
 These include Avery, Taylor Carroll, Bart Baker, Dave Days, Noey Jacobson and The Groggers themselves.
 He appeared in a 2014 BuzzFeed video entitled "Jews Decorate Christmas Trees For The First Time".
 In 2017, Staiman directed and co-wrote "Find Your Song", a music video promoting Shalhevet High School that featured student and Gotham actor David Mazouz.
 As of 2017, he was the official cameraman and editor for Mayim Bialik's YouTube channel.
+As of February 2024, he plays a character on X named Lyle Culpepper, an uninformed pro-Palestine activist.